Touch-Based Education: The Benefits of Interactive Learning in the Classroom

 Freedom of Choice

 In the context of interactive learning, there is no single correct way to complete an assignment/project.
 Therein, students are encouraged to select a method that best suits their style of learning.
-From some, essay writing may be the way to go, while others may opt to make videos or construct presentations.
+For some, essay writing may be the way to go, while others may opt to make videos or construct presentations.

 The student-teacher dynamic, as well as the much-vaunted lesson plan, was once unassailable and resolute in its rigidity.
 Interactive learning’s emphasis on a hands-on approach has forced teachers to open up their process to their students.
 As such, the resultant inherent feedback allows for constant course correction and improvement on both sides.